 Use audio books

 For long trips, I like to listen to audiobooks.
 If I know I will be in the car for at least an hour, it’s a great way to multi-task.
-Most of the audiobooks I like to listen to are ones I can learn from such as business, personal finance & even self-help.
+Most of the audiobooks I like to listen to are ones I can learn from such as business, personal finance and even self-help.
 The only time I avoid this is during peak traffic periods where I find its best to listen to the radio for the traffic report.